AtulRaghuvanshi73/MintMarket/README.md

 ### An application built using React native which can transfer and store NFTs, mint them and connect wallets.

-#### Problem it solves : designing and developing a comprehensive application to facilitate the seamless transfer, storage, minting, and wallet connectivity for Non-Fungible Tokens (NFTs).

 #### Technologies Used:
   <ul>